 Events and Community Outreach

-The Coach House is now our exhibition space, where we aim to highlight the breadth of our museum collection through stunning displays of Morris’s work.
-This historic space is utilised in full, for the Society’s talks programme, events and our valued educational activities for families and schools.
-We also undertake outreach, from nursery workshops to a variety of talks for groups.
-Our museum is open to the general public and we receive over 4,000 visitors a year.
-These visitors, who range from those with a specific interest in Morris and his circle, to those with little prior knowledge, greatly value our museum, and admission is free for Hammersmith and Fulham residents and WMS members.
+The Coach House is now an exhibition space.
+Here they aim to highlight the breadth of the museum collection through stunning displays of Morris’s work.
+This historic space is utilised in full, for the Society’s talks programme, events and valued educational activities for families and schools.
+They also undertake outreach, from nursery workshops to a variety of talks for groups.

 Looking Ahead